 With an average temperature of around 75 degrees year-round, this Central American country has been gaining popularity as an ex-pat destination in recent years.
-Costa Rica might be the most popular country to live and retire in in Central America.
-Its warm climate and beautiful beaches are only two factors that make it attractive to tourists.
+As a result, Costa Rica might be the most popular country to live and retire in in Central America.
+Its warm climate, and beautiful beaches are only two factors that make it attractive to tourists.
 But what are the pros and cons of living in Costa Rica?

 You’ve heard plenty of people talking about the incredible weather, low cost of living, and friendly locals in Costa Rica – but you may be wondering what the tradeoffs might be to living there.
 Mostly, it’s not always easy to move to another country, especially one with a different culture and history from your own country of origin.

 If you’re considering taking the leap and moving to Costa Rica, you’ll want to ensure it’s right for you before committing.
 As United States citizens that have lived in Costa Rica for about a year now, we want to share our experiences living with Costa Ricans with you – both the good and the bad – so you can decide if it’s the right place for you.

 Before we proceed, we would like you to watch one of the videos we made outlining the 10 Reasons why we moved to Costa Rica from the United States.

 Are you done watching that?
 Then, let’s proceed!
 Here are 16 pros and cons of living in Costa Rica to help you decide if it’s a good place.

 Here are what you will enjoy while living in Costa Rica!

 One pro to living in Costa Rica is public transportation.
 The buses are frequent, inexpensive, and easy to use.
 You can even pay your fare with a pre-loaded card.
 However, it’s difficult to compare this form of transport to those in more developed countries like the United States or Europe, where most people drive themselves.